 1) The location makes a difference

-This year's school fundraiser event was held at the Ritz Carlton, a 5-star hotel.
+This year's school fundraiser event was held at a nice hotel.
 When we arrived, everybody was dressed to the nines.
 There were four bar stations and a Photo Booth as well.
+Fun!

 The fancier the location, the richer you feel.
 The richer you feel, the more you tend to bid and give.